Marketing Cloud, Trailhead...

 Considering that companies’ websites are accessed by thousands, or even millions, of users each month--each with their own specific needs--the amount of data to be managed is astronomical.
 Employees need access to company records.
 Customers want solutions from the help desk, and they want them now.
 As such, software that assists in knowledge management has become more than useful, but vital.
 For that, it requires the cloud.

 Every individual customer has unique needs, and often those needs require unique solutions.
 In essence, customers need knowledge, and they need to be able to access it whenever and wherever they may be.
 Advances in cloud technology have made this a possibility.
-Cloud-based customer service helps clients connect directly with knowledgeable agents, online databases, and even other customers to find customized solutions for issues that matter to them.
+Cloud-based customer service helps clients connect directly with knowledgeable agents, online databases, and even other customers to find customised solutions for issues that matter to them.
 Not only that, it allows them to do so without the hassle of needing to download and install complex—and potentially incompatible—software.

-The Salesforce Service Cloud is a tool that makes it possible for businesses of all shapes and sizes to easily personalize their customer service.
+The Salesforce Service Cloud is a tool that makes it possible for businesses of all shapes and sizes to easily personalise their customer service.
 This is done through multi-channel support (including telephone, email, social media, and more) and predictive support (which helps customer service agents to anticipate, identify, and solve problems before they happen).
 The end result is that customers can get their issues resolved quickly, easily and to their satisfaction.

 Providing the best customer care is really a matter of giving customers the knowledge they need, exactly when they need it.
 This means making your entire knowledge base available and accessible to those who require it, whether that refers to the clients themselves or the agents who are empowered to assist them.
 Here are three aspects of Service Cloud that make this possible: